PopnPrimp/popgym/resmonth/nola-hanson-trans-boxing-august-2019.md

 ---
-title: Resource of the Month- Naomi Cookson
+title: Resource of the Month- Nola Hanson of Trans Boxing
 date: 2019-08-16 00:00:00 Z
 categories:
 - update